multinear/deck-text2sql/slides.md

 1. ⭐ Pinpoint *your* success criteria first
 2. 🤔 Make LLM think less, not more
 3. 🔎 Reverse engineer examples and evals
+4. ✅ Use RAG to choose the most relevant examples
-4. 📈 Experiment, iterate, benchmark
+5. 📈 Experiment, iterate, benchmark
-5. 🚀 Production with confidence
+6. 🚀 Production with confidence

 <style>
     div {